Tipping in America Explained for British Families

 Tipping in Restaurants

 Restaurants are where tipping is most expected.
 When you receive the bill, the tip is not usually included, so you add it yourself when paying.
+Be aware that it is can be included as added gratuity, on if we see this added to the bill then you do not need to add additional tip.

 If you pay by card, the receipt will usually have a space where you write the tip amount and total.
 If paying cash, you simply leave the tip on the table.
 Families should expect to tip even in casual restaurants.